Bad Füssing

-Bad Füssing is a municipality in the district of Passau in Bavaria in Germany.
+Bad Füssing ([baːt ˈfʏsɪŋ]; Central Bavarian: Fiassing) is a municipality in the district of Passau in Bavaria in Germany.
 Located some 3 km from the river Inn, which creates a border to Austria.

 Attractions

-Known for its thermal bathes, Bad Füssing is part of the Lower Bavarian Spa Triangle.
+Known for its thermal baths, Bad Füssing is part of the Lower Bavarian Spa Triangle.

 The sulphurous water source of 56°C was found in 1938 in a depth of about 1 km when drilling for oil.
 The first spa started only in 1950 and later developed to more establishments.
 There are three public baths, the largest is based on a well bored in 1964.